axsaucedo/industrial-machine-learning/contents2.md

 * Can run on top of celery (without any modifications)
 * Being introduced to the apache family (incubation)
 * Actively maintained and growing community
-* Used by tons of companies (AirBnB, Paypal, Qubole, Quora, etc)
+* Used by tons of companies (AirBnB, Paypal, Quora,)

 [NEXT]
 # What Airflow is NOT